 3. Tossing a Coin

 Tossing a coin is one of the best examples of the experiments that follow Bernoulli trials.
-Let us assume that obtaining heads on the top of the coin when it is tossed is considered a success while obtaining tails on the top is considered a failure.
+Let us assume that obtaining heads on the top of the coin when it is tossed is considered a success, while obtaining tails on the top is considered a failure.
 The probability of the number of times a coin is required to be tossed to get heads on its top can be represented easily with the help of geometric distribution.

 4. Feedback from Customers

 The geometric distribution is used to calculate an approximate number of customers that may give positive or negative feedback regarding a particular product.
 For instance, if a manager conducts a survey regarding the food quality of his/her restaurant, the probability that he/she gets positive feedback after receiving negative comments from ten people can be estimated in advance.
 Here, the positive feedback acts as a success of the event, while the negative comments lead to the failure of the experiment.
-This helps the person to draft an appropriate response to the consumers with negative feedback and improve sales.
+This helps the person draft an appropriate response to consumers and improve sales.

 5. Number of Supporters of a Law

 The geometric distribution is generally used to compute the probability of success or failure of establishing a new law into action in advance.
 If the probability of a person supporting a certain law recently imposed by the government is known, then the geometric probability distribution can be used to estimate the number of people present at a particular conference who would be in support of the law and the number of people who would be against it.
-This helps the politicians and people in charge to draft their speeches accordingly.
+This helps the politicians draft their speeches accordingly.